pjincz/nginx-cgi/README.md

 If no authorization module enabled, no matter client passes autoriazation header or not.
 Those 2 fields are not present.

 `Authorization` header is not visible in cgi script for security reason.
+If you really want to do authorization in CGI script, try `cgi_set_var`.

 * `CONTENT_LENGTH`, `CONTENT_TYPE` (rfc3875 standard)

-Same to request header `Content-Length` and `Content-Type`.
+Same to request header's `Content-Length` and `Content-Type`.

 * `GATEWAY_INTERFACE` (rfc3875 standard)